University of Colorado Boulder

-Max Boykoff is the Director of the Environmental Studies Program.
-He is a Professor in Environmental Studies, as well as a Fellow in the Cooperative Institute for Research in Environmental Sciences (CIRES) at CU Boulder.
+Max Boykoff is the Department Chair of the Environmental Studies Program at the University of Colorado Boulder.
+He is a Professor in Environmental Studies, as well as a Fellow in the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado Boulder (CU Boulder).
 Max has ongoing interests in cultural politics and environmental governance, science and environmental communications, science-policy interactions, political economy and the environment, and climate adaptation.
-Boykoff has worked in North America, Central America, South Asia, Oceania and Europe.
-He earned an Environmental Studies PhD at the University of California Santa Cruz and a Psychology Bachelor of Science at The Ohio State University.
+He has worked in North America, Central America, South Asia, Oceania and Europe.
+He earned a PhD in environmental studies at the University of California Santa Cruz and a Bachelor of Science in psychology at The Ohio State University.
 Before starting at CU Boulder, Max was a Research Fellow in the Environmental Change Institute and a Lecturer in the School of Geography and Environment at the University of Oxford.

 Joshua A. Basseches, Rebecca Bromley‑Trujillo, Maxwell T. Boykoff, Trevor Culhane, Galen Hall, Noel Healy, David J. Hess, David Hsu, Rachel M. Krause, Harland Prechel, J. Timmons Roberts, Jennie C. Stephens.
 2022.
 “Climate policy conflict in the U.S. states: a critical review and way forward,“ Climatic Change, 170(3-4).

 Núria Almiron, Max Boykoff, Marta Narberhaus, & Francisco Heras.
 2020.
 “Dominant counter-frames in influential climate contrarian European think tanks,” Climatic Change (September 2020).